 The table below summarizes the underwriting discounts that we will pay to the underwriter.
 These amounts are shown assuming both no exercise and full exercise of the over-allotment option.
 In addition to the underwriting discount, we have agreed to pay up to \$140,000 of the fees and expenses of the underwriter, which may include up to \$125,000 of the fees and expenses of counsel to the underwriter.
 The fees and expenses of the underwriter that we have agreed to reimburse are not included in the underwriting discounts set forth in the table below.
 As additional compensation, and in exchange for \$50 cash consideration, we have agreed to issue to the underwriter warrants to purchase up to a total of 2.0% of the shares of common stock sold in this offering at an exercise price of 125% of the price to the public of the aggregate price of each share and corresponding warrant sold in this offering.
-The underwriter's warrant, which is a warrant to purchase common stock, will be exercisable beginning 181 days after the closing date of this offering and ending on the fifth anniversary of the date of issuance of the warrant.
-We have agreed to prepare, file and keep effective with the SEC a registration statement with respect to the shares underlying the underwriter's warrant such that the owner of shares acquired upon exercise of the underwriter's warrant may resell those shares to the public for a period of time at least equal to the term of the underwriter's warrant plus two years following the expiration date thereof.
-The underwriter's warrant contains the same terms as the warrants issued in this offering.
+The underwriter's warrant, which is a warrant to purchase common stock, will be exercisable beginning 181 days after the closing date of this offering and ending on the fifth anniversary of the date of effectiveness of the registration statement relating to this offering.
+In addition, pursuant to Rule 5110(g) of the Financial Industry Regulatory Authority, Inc., the underwriter's warrant may not be sold during this offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the underwriter's warrant, or the shares acquirable upon exercise in paragraph (g)(2) of Rule 5110(g) of the Financial Industry Regulatory Authority, Inc. We have agreed to prepare, file and keep effective with the SEC a registration statement with respect to the shares underlying the underwriter's warrant such that the owner of shares acquired upon exercise of the underwriter's warrant may resell those shares to the public for a period of time at least equal to the term of the underwriter's warrant plus tw